Faculty Research Grants

 Proposals for interdisciplinary projects are particularly welcome, and junior faculty are encouraged to apply.
 Only full-time tenured or tenure-track faculty are eligible.

 Proposals for research about or in collaboration with women outside the United States will be considered for the Susan Geiger award, which is given in memory of 1997 Feminist Research Institute Visiting Scholar and University of Minnesota Professor Susan Geiger.

-Applications are due in the Fall semester (specific date, TBD).
+Applications are due Nov.
+3rd, 2017 by PM (MST).
 Please submit the materials listed below electronically as a single PDF file or .doc/.docx Word file to firstname.lastname@example.org.
 If you have questions please e-mail Ailesha Ringer at femresin.unm.edu.

-Applicants should submit the following materials in a single computer file (.doc/x or .pdf, please):
+Applicants should submit the following materials in a single computer file (.doc/x or .PDF, please) in the following order:

-Funds may be requested for research trips, supplies, graduate assistant stipends or other research expenses.
-Grants cannot cover stipends for applicants.
-Grant money must be spent within 18 months of receiving the award.
-Each awardee will be asked to give a public talk on his or her research during the following academic year.
-For more information, please contact Ailesha Ringer @ femresin.unm.edu or Dr. Elizabeth Hutchison at email@example.com
+Grant money must be spent within 18 months of receiving the award and research travel reimbursements must be submitted within 15 days after returning.
+Each awardee will be asked to give a public talk on their research the semester after it is completed and will be asked to acknowledge the FRI in any talks, papers, and/or projects that this grant helped to foster.
+For more information, please contact Ailesha Ringer at femresin.unm.edu or Dr. Elizabeth Hutchison at email@example.com

 Jennifer Moore, "Women's Work: Reconciliation, Livelihood, and Accountability after Armed Conflict in Africa."

 Aubrey Jackson, "The Socio-Political Context of Abortion Bill Activity in the Texas Legislature."

 Sarah Townsend, "Teresa Deevy and the Gender Politics of the Irish National Theater."